What is affiliate marketing and how do I get started as a digital nomad?

 Some move from one country to another, establishing the new location as their home base for a few months, while others have one home base but travel regularly, taking their work with them.

 The number of digital nomads has been growing for years, a trend that has accelerated in the wake of the pandemic.
-Remote work has become the norm, and in 2021 there were an estimated 35 million digital nomads worldwide
+In key industries like information services and software publishing, the majority of workers (over 50%) worked from home in 2021, a steep increase from just 15-20% in 2019.

 It's easy to see why this kind of lifestyle is attractive—it offers flexibility, independence, and the opportunity to travel the world while you work.
 However, earning a steady income can be a challenge for digital nomads, so adding an extra income stream like affiliate marketing is a wise move.